Backtracking in Action: Sudoku and N-Queens

 var generateBinaryNumber = function(n) {};

-.
-Please return all binary numbers (composed of 0s and 1s) of length n
+and returns all binary numbers (made of 0 and 1) of length n

 .
-You may return the answers in any order.
+You can return the answers in any order.

 For example, if n = 3

-, you need to return the following different binary numbers as strings:
+, you need to return the following binary numbers as strings:

 000